FrederickDriver/remote-repo/README.md

 # React-App
 testing server side infrastructure technique
-And playing with git actions for deployment
+And experimenting with git actions for deployment